 Deliverables: The title and description of each deliverable provide the details team members need to execute the tasks assigned to them.
 Anything included within the scope of the project will reflect in the deliverables.

 Exclusions: Any items excluded from the scope of deliverables must be explicitly stated.
 They represent the extraneous work that must not be performed.
-Exclusions and inclusions must be stated in simple terms so as to be absolutely clear and not give rise to any doubts or confusions.
+Exclusions and inclusions must be stated in simple terms to be absolutely clear and not give rise to any doubts or confusion.
 Team members must be encouraged to ask questions and get the clarifications they need to align completely with the project goals, objectives and deliverables.

 Why should the project team document outcomes?